Vishnu: Mahayana Buddhism

-Archeological studies have uncovered Vishnu statues on the islands of Indonesia, and these have been dated to the 5th century and thereafter.
+Archeological studies have uncovered Vishnu statues on the islands of Indonesia, which was once a great stronghold of Mahayana and Vajrayana Buddhism.
+These statues have been dated to the 5th century and thereafter.
 In addition to statues, inscriptions and carvings of Vishnu, such as those related to the "three steps of Vishnu" (Trivikrama) have been found in many parts of Buddhist southeast Asia.
 In some iconography, the symbolism of Surya, Vishnu and Buddha are fused.

 In Japanese Buddhist pantheon, Vishnu is known as Bichū-ten (毘紐天), and he appears in Japanese texts such as the 13th century compositions of Nichiren.

 In science

 4034 Vishnu is an asteroid discovered by Eleanor F. Helin.
 Vishnu rocks are a type of volcanic sediment found in the Grand Canyon, Arizona, USA.
 Consequently, mass formations are known as Vishnu's temples.